Nivolumab (Opdivo)

 Limitations of use

-Age: The safety and efficacy of Opdivo in patients with MSI-H/dMMR metastatic colorectal cancer under 12 years of age have not been established.
+Age: The safety and efficacy of Opdivo in patients with MSI-H/dMMR metastatic colorectal cancer or melanoma under 12 years of age have not been established.
 The safety and efficacy of Opdivo in patients under 18 years of age with all other cancer types approved for treatment with Opdivo have not been established.

 Pregnancy/Breastfeeding: Opdivo can cause harm to a fetus, and is not recommended for use during pregnancy.
 Women are advised to use contraception during treatment, and for at least 5 months after the last dose of Opdivo.
 The risks associated with Opdivo during breastfeeding are not known and cannot be ruled out; due to the potential for serious adverse reactions in the breastfed child, women are advised not to breastfeed during treatment and for 5 months after the last dose of Opdivo.